appwrite/.github/CONTRIBUTING.md

 6. Submit your changes for review.
 If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
 Click on that button.
 7. Start a Pull Request (PR) by clicking on `Create pull request`.
 Make sure to update the PR description following the template provided.
 8. Wait for a code review.
-9. If you need to make changes based on feedback, make sure to re-request a review from your reviewer after you've made the necessary changes.
+9. If you need to make changes based on feedback, re-request your reviewer's review after you've made the necessary changes.

 ![Re-Request a Review](https://docs.github.com/assets/cb-4714/images/help/pull_requests/request-re-review.png)

-10. After approval, your PR will be merged.
+10. After approval, a maintainer will merge your PR.
-11. You can delete your branch after it has been merged.
+11. After a maintainer merges your PR, you may delete your

 ## Introducing New Features